kod4n/cluster-mgmt-service/docs/architecture.md

 # Cluster Management Service Architecture Design

 ## Overview
-This document outlines the architecture for the Cluster Lifecycle Management Service.
+This document outlines the architecture for the Cluster Management Service.
 The Cluster Management Service will provide everything needed for creating and monitoring a Kubernetes cluster and configuring it post-bootstrap for a customer.